DavidPeterWatson/Coding/Coding.md

 Now you can say if (Facing = left) and that is hugely more readable.

-Likewise, instead of pinging back at &#39;30&#39; we could ping back at overshootAmount or something similar.
+Likewise, instead of pinging back at '30' we could ping back at overshootAmount or something similar.
 This also has the added bonus of allowing us to easily tweak how exaggerated our animations are.
 We could even make this an option available for the user to change.

 ## Methods and classes for everything

 Create methods and classes wherever possible to break up your code.
 If you then give those methods logical, readable names, then your code will end up short and easy to follow with the option to dig into the nuts and bolts of each step only as necessary: if this, get this number, then draw picture on screen, then save this file…

 If you follow this line of logic, larger methods will be broken down into multiple smaller methods.
 This not only keeps everything nicely organized on the screen allowing you to handle it in digestible chunks; it also makes them more portable for using in future projects.
-Just grab a method and drop it into your next program and you&#39;ve saved yourself a ton of time.
+Just grab a method and drop it into your next program and you've saved yourself a ton of time.

 ## Comment and comment well

-Not only should you comment your code but you should also keep in mind a tip someone taught me: don&#39;t just write what a section of code does, write why it is important.
+Not only should you comment your code but you should also keep in mind a tip someone taught me: don't just write what a section of code does, write why it is important.
 This helps to contextualize the code and presents the bigger picture of how this method or line fits into the grand scheme of things.

 You can also use comments for a variety of other purposes.
-One trick I like is to use a kind of &#39;keyword&#39; for code that needs looking at later, or code that I&#39;m about to jump back to.
+One trick I like is to use a kind of 'keyword' for code that needs looking at later, or code that I'm about to jump back to.
 If I need to quickly jump into another part of the code for reference, then using this keyword I can then perform a search to get back to where I just was.
 Likewise, if I earmark lines that need polish in this way, I can quickly sift through the page to find things that need brushing up.

 avoid the temptation to simply comment out the code you no longer want

 One last pointer: avoid the temptation to simply comment out the code you no longer want.
 This can be tempting as it allows you to save said code for later in case you need it, but it can hurt readability and make a project harder to navigate.
-If you&#39;re anxious to delete old code, keep it in a notepad document or something instead.
+If you're anxious to delete old code, keep it in a notepad document or something instead.

-## Don&#39;t reinvent the wheel
+## Don't reinvent the wheel

 The great thing about programming is that a lot of it is done for you.
-There are so many libraries, classes and example snippets of code that you&#39;re free to use, that with some smart Googling you can pretty much build your app out of ready-made parts.
+There are so many libraries, classes and example snippets of code that you're free to use, that with some smart Googling you can pretty much build your app out of ready-made parts.

 This saves a lot of time when building something complex.
-What&#39;s more, is that if you&#39;re liberating a piece of open source code from Github, chances are it has been worked on by multiple people and fine tuned to perfection.
-In other words, it&#39;s probably better than the code you&#39;d make if you quickly tried to piece something together yourself.
+What's more, is that if you're liberating a piece of open source code from Github, chances are it has been worked on by multiple people and fine tuned to perfection.
+In other words, it's probably better than the code you'd make if you quickly tried to piece something together yourself.
 You might even learn some good habits by looking at it.

-Of course, it&#39;s very important that you always give credit where it&#39;s due and only use code with a Creative Commons license.
+Of course, it's very important that you always give credit where it's due and only use code with a Creative Commons license.

 # Uncategorised

+## CQRS

+## Event Sourcing

 ## Law of Demetor